goos-anibos/Metadata_management/README.md

 # Metadata_management
-Repository to store metadata management issues
+A repository to manage metadata issues